Have you ever thought of elevating the look of your balcony and home? Solar lights are an excellent way to light your garden and pathways at night.

 Endnotes

 Solar lights can easily withstand harsh weather conditions and have an IPX3 rating.
-However, even still, your solar lights can have a water ingress, which can damage the device completely.
+However, even still, it’s possible for your solar lights to have a water ingress which can damage the device completely.

 Therefore, you must seal your solar lights and perform regular maintenance to sustain them for a long time.